canonical/hotsos/defs/README.md

   hint: optional <re.match pattern> used as a low-cost filter
 ```

-An example multi-line search on a file path could look like:
+A multi-line search on a file:

 ```
 myeventname: